AnthonyTudorov/PALISADE-SizeOf-Fork/test/README.md

 Document Description
 ===================
-This document discusses the scripts and procedured in the test/ directory
+This document discusses the scripts and procedures in the test/ directory. **Note that these scripts were written for the previous make configuration.
+They need to be updated to use the new CMake flags and build directory.**

 Test Directory Description
 ==========================